Ted Williams – best blankety-blank fishing interview ever

 “Last year’s camera didn’t have any film in it.
 The other year’s camera – the guy didn’t know when to take the [bleeding] picture and we never got a picture.
 That’s all right.
 I don’t give a [hoot].
 The best fish I caught in the last 10 years, I haven’t got any pictures of them.
 ‘Cause I’m so [blessedly] CONCERNED about getting ’em back in the WATER.
 You know – hurry up, hurry up, HURRY UP.
 You get a 30-pound fish and you hold him by the [filth, foul, filth] tail.
 You’re trying to hold him up.
 You can’t hold him.
 It’s kinda tough.”

 It’s kinda tough to resist finding out more about this guy after beholding such an interview.
 It’s not just the unexpected salty language, Williams was full of interesting [things] to say so I ran him through [the] Google.
 Baseball Hall of Famer considered best with a bat, pretty much ever.
 Took time out to fight a war.
 Twice.
 WWII then Korea.
 Campaigned for children’s cancer research.
 Married models.
 Had his own line of outdoor equipment, sold through Sears.
 Serious fisherman.
+It’s easy to imagine him feeling right at home on one of our Salmon River rafting adventures, surrounded by wild water and big fish stories.
 You know that thing where people ask who you’d want to go back in time to have lunch with?
 I’d put rod racks on the DeLorean and see if I could go fishing with Ted Williams.
+For today’s anglers and adventurers, our private charter rafting trips offer that same sense of freedom and camaraderie out on the water.

 Wallowa River update